 To see if our top two contenders could survive extended use, we aimed to make 50 smoothies in them—25 with frozen fruit and 25 with milk and protein powder.
 One blender overheated at the 11th drink, and the other began to leak milk out of its bottom at the 45th.
-While we were disappointed, we didn’t think that the leaking was a deal breaker, so many smoothies with tough, fibrous ingredients in such a short period of time is an exceptionally taxing test for these inexpensive little blenders, and it’s not reflective of how they’d realistically be used: likely once a day or for a short period of time with long rests in between.
+While we were disappointed, we didn’t think the leaking was a deal breaker.
+So many smoothies with tough, fibrous ingredients in such a short period of time is an exceptionally taxing test for these inexpensive little blenders, and it’s not reflective of how they’d realistically be used— likely once a day or for a short period of time with long rests in between.

 Do You Need a Portable Blender?

 If you want to make smoothies on the go or need a small blender for camping or traveling, a portable blender is a great option.
 Keep in mind that they will need to be recharged and their capacity is best for one person, unless you don’t mind making multiple batches of recipes.
 We still think a full-size blender is more useful due to its versatility, larger capacity, better durability, and lack of charging, but once we accepted the limitations of a personal blender we learned to appreciate its handy ability to blend while on the go.

 The Best Portable Blender: PopBabies Personal Portable Blender